plone/documentation/docs/backend/content-types/index.md

 -   a {doc}`schema </backend/schemas>` specifying the fields which can be edited for the content type
 -   a list of {doc}`behaviors </backend/behaviors>` which supply additional functionality that can be attached to the content types for which the behavior is enabled
--   a {doc}`workflow </backend/workflows>` controling transitions between publishing states and associated permissions
+-   a {doc}`workflow </backend/workflows>` controlling transitions between publishing states and associated permissions
--   a version policy controling whether to store a revision history
+-   a version policy controlling whether to store a revision history

 It is common in developing a website that you'll need customized versions of common content types, or perhaps even entirely new types.